WHITEDH4CKER/SMSBOMB/README.md

 #### For iSH

-To use the application, type in the following commands in iSH.
+➡️To use the application, type in the following commands in iSH.

 ```shell script
 apk add git